-However, for sufferers of body dysmorphic disorder who have a negative body image, their days are filled with negative destructive thoughts and feelings about the flaws and imperfections in their bodies.
+However, for sufferers of body dysmorphic disorder who have a negative body image, their days are filled with negative destructive thoughts and feelings about the flaws and imperfections.

 Body dysmorphic disorder (BDD) is an anxiety disorder related to a person's body image.
-A person suffering with BDD has an obsessive preoccupation with one or more perceived minor defects in their appearance.
+A sufferer of BDD has an obsessive preoccupation with one or more perceived minor defects in their appearance.

 They may describe themselves as looking unattractive or deformed, or even hideous or like a monster.
 Concerns most often focus on the face or head but can include any body area or the entire body, and concern with multiple body areas is typical.

-For the sufferers of BDD, the preoccupation with appearance is difficult to resist or control and becomes a compulsion.
-This compulsion can consume hours of meticulous checking and grooming.
+The preoccupation with appearance is difficult to resist or control and becomes a compulsion and can consume hours of meticulous checking and grooming.
 BDD is often associated with fears of rejection and feelings of low self-esteem, shame, embarrassment, unworthiness or being unlovable.

 This obsession can cause significant anxiety about their imperfections to the point where it interferes with their daily lives, and as with most anxiety based issues, it is a way to control an unconscious fear.

-No; quite the exact opposite in fact, they believe they are ugly or have major defects.
+No; quite the exact opposite in fact, they may often believe they are ugly or have major defects.

 Body dysmorphic disorder has been referred to as the imagined ugliness syndrome.
-However; this is unkind to the sufferer as the perceived ugliness is very real to them and sufferers are usually afraid that people will think they are vain or self-obsessed because they feel the need to keep questioning or checking their appearance.
+However; this is unkind to the sufferer as the perceived ugliness is very real to them.

 From the people I've worked with there are a number of common factors or triggers responsible for their BDD such as:

-Feeling judged can also be a big issue, and many sufferers of BDD do not seek help as they are worried that people will judge them, or think they are vain.
+Feeling judged can be a big issue, and many sufferers of BDD don't seek help as they are worried that people will judge them, or think they are vain.
 This means that many people are likely to experience BDD for a long time before seeking help.

 BDD can often lead onto cosmetic or plastic surgery, and in extreme cases it can lead onto an addiction to cosmetic or plastic surgery in the hope or belief that if the look better, then they will be cured.